 - Chief complaint: Begin with open-ended question to address the patient's main concerns.

 - History of present illness

-- Underlying diseases may be responsible for skin findings (e.g., erythema nodosum in chronic bowel disease).
+- Past medical history: Underlying diseases may be responsible for skin findings (e.g., erythema nodosum in chronic bowel disease).

-- Drug interactions may lead to skin irritations.
-Therefore, it is important to note any changes in the patient's drug regimen.
+- Drug history: Drug interactions may lead to skin irritations, so it is important to note any changes in the patient's drug regimen.

 - "Café au lait" spots in young children may be part of an inherited disease such as neurofibromatosis.